firefly-zero/firefly-moon/README.mbt.md

 /// This is the best place to update the state of objects, position of NPCs,
 /// read and handle user input, etc. pub fn update() -> Unit {
-  @ff.log_debug("entering update") // placeholder for demonstration purposes }
+  @firefly.log_debug("entering update") // placeholder for demonstration purposes }

 ///|